fahimfarookme/fsm4js/README.md

 ![alt text](https://martinfowler.com/bliki/images/circuitBreaker/state.png)

-This could be modeled as follows (thresholds are omitted for the sake of simplicity).
+The above state machine could be modeled as follows (thresholds are omitted for the sake of simplicity).

 ```javascript
 var fsm = FSM4JS.fsm()